 The Capital One Venture card offers 2 miles per dollar spent on all purchases which, again, is much better than any cruise credit card.
-You can earn 50,000 bonus miles after spending $3,000 on purchases within the first three months from opening your account OR 100,000 bonus miles (total) when you spend $20,000 on purchases in the first 12 months from account opening.
+The current offer is 75,000 bonus miles when you spend $4,000 on purchases in the first 3 months after you open the account.
 There is a $95 annual fee.
+The bonus is worth $750 of free, flexible travel.
 This is a fancy metal credit card and offers no foreign transaction fees, which can be useful when cruising.

 This is a flexible option.
 The ease of redemption and the current high bonus, makes it a great pick for cruise enthusiasts.